ahuggins-nhs/request-it/README.md

-# Request-It
+# RequestIt Client

 A stupidly simple HTTP client for Node-JS that should just work.
-Built-in support for cookies, JSON, and up to 3 redirects.
+Built-in support for cookies, JSON, and may follow up to a max of 20 redirects.

 ## Usage

-Install via NPM and require in your project.
+Install via [NPM](https://www.npmjs.com/package/request-it-client) and require in your project.
 Then request it and go!

 ```js
 const { RequestIt } = require('request-it-client')